jtauber/apostolic-fathers/README.md

 *Edited by James Tauber and Seumas Macdonald*

 The Perseus Digital Library / Open Greek and Latin Project text of Lake is currently being compared with the text in CCEL and in Logos to identify discrepancies.
-These are then being manually checked against the printed Lake to produce a new, corrected text of the Apostolic Fathers based on Lake.
+These are then being manually checked (twice independently) against the printed Lake to produce a new, corrected text of the Apostolic Fathers based on Lake.

 See [NOTES.md](https://github.com/jtauber/apostolic-fathers/blob/master/NOTES.md) for details of the process.